missing-semester-cn/missing-semester-cn.github.io/backups.md

 ## Webservices

 Not all the data that you use lives on your hard disk.
 If you use **webservices** then it might be the case that some data you care about is stored there such as Google Docs presentations or Spotify playlists.
+An easy one to forget are email accounts with web access.
 Figuring out a backup solution in scenario is somewhat trickier.
 Nevertheless, most of these services offer you the possibility to download that data, either directly or through a web API.

 ## Webpages